This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 The Scottish Council for Voluntary Organisations is the membership organisation for Scotland's charities, voluntary organisations and social enterprises.
 Charity registered in Scotland SC003558.
 Registered office Caledonian Exchange, 19A Canning Street, Edinburgh EH3 8EG.

-On Thursday 29 May 2025, we will be hosting another conference aimed at those running village and community halls across Scotland.
-Delegates can join us both online and in-person at Birnam Arts to connect, share ideas, and inspire each other.
+On Wednesday 27 May 2026, we'll hold a conference aimed at those running village and community halls across Scotland.
+Delegates will join us at The Pyramid in Anderston to connect, share ideas, and inspire each other.
+You can book your place here.

 On this page you'll find details on: